hot-zhy/MathProblemSolvingFinetuning/README.md

    git clone https://github.com/THUDM/ChatGLM3.git
    ```

-   Then you can use the data in `dataset\finetune\`, run the following bash scipt to finetune the model.
+   Then you can use the data in `dataset\finetune\`, run the following bash script to finetune the model.
 (Remember to modify the max steps and the relavant input and output paths)

    ```
    ./scripts/finetune_lora.sh